dfki-in-icc/5G-PRACH-Smart-Jammer/common/utils/LATSEQ/README.txt

 - harmonize string output with the rest of code (printf,...)
 - check size of MAX_LOG_SIZE.
 1024 might be not enough space for buffer
 - check problem of massive multi-threaded OAI
+- Change order to increment head because we skip the first cell (0)
+- handle the end of local oai thread